k9w/instructions/version-control/cvs.md

 But you'll need to ensure it can execute `rsync` and anything else needed by reposync.

+Ideally, restrict the cvs account to not have shell access, but to run just the following commands.
+- reposync
+- tar.

+Note we did not give it a home directory above.

 The one command below both fetches an initial mirror of the repository and can be used again to update it.